-Dampness, rot and infestation Repair category 2 Notes Woodworm was noted to the roof timbers.
-A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.
+Dampness, rot and infestation

+Repair category 2

+Notes There is evidence of woodworm to the roof timbers over the kitchen.
+Confirm if guarantees are in place for previous treatments.
+In the absence of treatments the property should be inspected by a reputable firm of timber specialists.